 The NIHR Dissemination Centre helps clinical staff, commissioners and patients to make informed decisions about best practice and treatment in health and social care.
-In 2015, we looked at the evidence on best practice in caring for people who are dying in our themed review Better Endings.
+In 2015, in our themed review, Better Endings, we looked at the evidence on best practice in caring for people who are dying.

-Every year in England and Wales over 500,000 people die (Office for National Statistics (ONS) 2017).
-For many of it is a process that may take days, weeks or even years, involving a progressive decline in functioning and frequent interactions with health professionals (Hughes-Hallett et al 2011).
+Every year in England and Wales more than 500,000 people die (Office for National Statistics (ONS) 2017).
+For many, it is a process that may take days, weeks or even years and involve a progressive decline in functioning and frequent interactions with healthcare professionals (Hughes-Hallett et al 2011).

-Improvements in health care have contributed to increased life expectancy and a shift in the age at which most people die.
-However, as the number of older people in the population is increasing the number of annual deaths is expected to rise by almost 10% by 2030 to 574,000 (ONS 2016).
+Improvements in healthcare have contributed to increased life expectancy and a shift in the age at which most people die.
+However, as the number of older people in the population is increasing, the number of annual deaths is also expected to rise, by almost 10% by 2030 to 574,000 (ONS 2016).